mmbuji0506/django-weather/README.md

 - Search for a city to view its weather details.
 - Register/login to save favorite cities.
 - Explore the interactive map to visualize locations.
+- Receive alerts for extreme weather conditions.
+- Use the text-to-speech feature to listen to the weather report.
+- Enable travel mode to find the best travel days based on weather predictions.

 ## Contribution
 Contributions are welcome!
 To contribute: